menkhus/falco/README.md

                         name of output file
   -t [TYPE], --type [TYPE]
-                        format of output, options are text, html, json -u, --update          download database.
+                        format of output, options are text, html, json -m [MINIMUM_DATE], --minimum_date [MINIMUM_DATE]
+                        the minimum date we look for in the database for matches, default is the beginning of the data.format is like 2003-11-17
+  -u, --update          download database.
 Do this about once a week -v [PACKAGE_VERSION], --package_version [PACKAGE_VERSION]
                         package version to look for